JoemaNequinto/TicTacToe/README.md

 # TicTacToe

-CMSC 170 Exer 10: Designing an AI Agent for the Tic-Tac-Toe Game
+CMSC 170 U - 2L Exer 10: Designing an AI Agent for the Tic-Tac-Toe Game

 ### Prerequisites
 Run the commands